Tochukz/Terraform/Terraform-Up-and-Running/README.md

 1. Signup at [Infracost](https://www.infracost.io/)
 2. Login to Infracost dashboard
 3. Go to _Org Settings_ menu
-4. Click on _API Key_ to display and copy you API Key.
+4. Click on _API Key_ to display and copy your API Key.

 Setup you API key
 ```